IUCN-UK/iucnredlistpy/README.md

 habitat and ecology, trade and threats to help support informed conservation decisions.

-The iucnredlist R package aims to serve as a client library for the Red List API, offering the research community and other users an efficient and user-friendly tool to access and interact with the vital data and services provided by the IUCN Red List.
+The iucnredlistpy Python package aims to serve as a client library for the Red List API, offering the research community and other users an efficient and user-friendly tool to access and interact with the vital data and services provided by the IUCN Red List.